kirillkovalenko/nssm/README.txt

 AppEnvironmentExtra in place of or in addition to the srvany-compatible AppEnvironment.

+Since version 2.22, NSSM can set the managed application's process priority.

 Since version 2.22, NSSM can rotate existing output files when redirecting I/O.

 Since version 2.22, NSSM can set service display name, description, startup